 Table of Contents

-On the surface, PG Backups add-on provides a way to capture regular backups of your Heroku Postgres database.
+On the surface, PG Backups provides a way to capture regular backups of your Heroku Postgres database.
 However, because of its general-purpose architecture and use of standard PostgreSQL utilities, it is also a useful tool capable of exporting and importing to/from external PostgreSQL databases.

 PG Backups uses the native

 pg_dump PostgreSQL tool to create its backup files, making it trivial to export to other PostgreSQL installations.
+Note that the resulting backup file uses the custom format option in

 To export the data from your Heroku Postgres database to a local PostgreSQL database, create a new backup and use any number of download tools, such as